malithakabir/app/docs/index.md

 ---
 # This is a blog on machine learning.

-## Please use the left navigation panel to explore.
+## Please use left navigation panel to explore.